What Is the DriftScore?

 Runtime (Weight: High)

 Measures Node.js or .NET runtime major version lag.
-Running a current LTS version scores highest.
+Running a current LTS version scores lowest (least drift).
 Running an older but still supported version scores moderately.
-Running an end-of-life runtime scores very low.
+Running an end-of-life runtime scores very high.

 Frameworks (Weight: High)